-This study may be more revealing than previous similar ones because researchers used video cameras to watch more than 160 babies while they slept for one night at three points during infancy: 1 month old, 3 months old and 6 months old.
+A 2016 study from the AAP found an alarming number of babies still sleep in unsafe ways, increasing the risk of SIDS, and it may be more revealing than previous similar ones because researchers used video cameras to watch more than 160 babies while they slept for one night at three points during infancy: 1 month old, 3 months old and 6 months old.
 Previously, researchers simply asked parents how they put their infants to sleep, but in this study researchers could watch for themselves.

 Researchers found more than 90 percent of one-month-old babies had loose items on their sleep surface.
 Nearly 20 percent of three-month-old babies were put to sleep on their sides or stomach.
 And at six months old, more than 30 percent were put to sleep on their sides or bellies, and more than 90 percent had loose items in their cribs.